Estée Lauder: Strong Business But Not At The Right Price (NYSE:EL)

 Source: author's calculations based on data from annual reports.

-Estée Lauder alongside L'Oreal are two leaders in the half a trillion industry by a large margin to their peers.
+Estée Lauder and L'Oreal are two leaders in the half a trillion industry by a large margin to their peers.

 Source: author's calculations based on data from annual and quarterly reports